carkod/jobhub/README.md

 LOG
 ======
+- message/disable button when no file has been uploaded  (this.filename === undefined)
+- create status drowpdown in hub
+- Then MainResources mapStateToProps()
 - Ranking field for each element in CV (now using status)
 - fix select boxes for meta cats
 - Add Ctrl + S for CVs and portfolio